nminet/kostache/README.md

 #### TemplateMap class
-et template from a *Map* of name to mustache source code.
+Get template from a *Map* of name to mustache source code.

 ```kotlin
 class TemplateMap(